How to Choose a Postbaccalaureate or Special Masters Program (SMP)

 Completing around 30-45 semester hours with a postbac GPA of 3.7+ is considered a strong performance that can help applicants in their future applications, though it is insufficient to guarantee a successful application experience.
 Additionally, some schools are more accommodating in factoring in the GPA from the most recent courses.

-Postbac or SMP Program Perks
+Postbac Program Perks

 If you are considering a formal postbac program, rather than a DIY option, there are an array of potential perks that may factor into your decision.